What Does an Animator Do? A Close-Up Look at This Creative Career

 - Motion graphics

 - UX wireframes

 - Cinema 4D

 How do you become an animation designer?

 Don’t worry if some of those technical skills above sound intimidating!
 A high-quality education can teach you the skills you need to make it in animation design.
 The Bureau of Labor Statistics (BLS) reports that most employers are looking for candidates with a bachelor’s degree in animation or a related design field.1

 Having a solid portfolio to showcase your skills is also important in this visual field.
 Most degree programs will offer plenty of opportunities to sharpen your skills and build up a body of work to show potential employers.

 Now that you have the answer to the question “What does an animator do?” you might be picturing yourself as the animator working behind the screen to bring beautiful effects to life.
 Learn more about what you’ll need to make this dream a reality with our article “The In-Demand Animation Skills You Need to Make Design Come to Life.”

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed February 2019].
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries, and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed February 2019] www.bls.gov/ooh/.
+Employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 7,714 animator job postings, Feb.
 01, 2018 – Jan.
 31, 2019).